cvxgrp/qcml/README.md

           minimize sum(square(A*x - 4)) + lambda*norm(x)
         """)

+        p.dims = {'m':m, 'n':n}
         p.canonicalize()
-        p.dims = {'m':m, 'n':n}

 This will canonicalize the problem and build an internal problem parse tree inside Python.
+The `dims` must be set before canonicalizing.
 Once the problem has been canonicalized, the user can decide to either generate a function to prototype problems or generate source code.
 For instance, the following three lines will create a solver function `f` and call the solver, with the parameter arguments supplied.